earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/06-hierchical-data-formats/03-netcdf/2020-10-16-netcdf-02-intro-to-netcdf-climate-data.md

-## Convert Subsetted MACA v2 Data to a DataFrame & Export to .Csv File
+## Convert Subsetted to a DataFrame & Export to a .csv File

-You can also convert your data to a DataFrame.
+Similar to what you did above, you can also convert your data to a DataFrame.
 Once your data are in a DataFrame format, you can quickly export a `.csv` file.

 {:.input}